 5) Omega-3 Fatty Acids

-Omega-3 fatty acids can be found and are abundant in oily fishes like tuna and salmon.
+Omega-3 fatty acids can be found and are abundant in fish oil like tuna and salmon.
 Other omega-3 rich foods include walnuts, chia seeds, flax seeds, oysters, soybeans, eggs, and leafy greens.
 This is convenient because often time you can get all the omega-3’s you need from your diet, instead of taking a supplement.
+These supplements are some of the best supplements for PCOS and highly accessible.

-While omega-3s are great for your body in general, it’s great in helping lessen symptoms for women with PCOS.
+While omega-3s are great for your body in general, this fish oil supplement is great in helping lessen symptoms for women with PCOS.
 According to studies, Omega-3 helps women with PCOS by helping them with their menstrual cycle and in reducing testosterone levels in their bodies.

 If I find that I am not getting enough omega-3’s from my food, then I’ll take this supplement.